epeios-q37/term2web-python/README.md

 You can still use the default `print(…)` and `input(…)` after an `import builtins` with `builtins.print(…)` and `builtins.input(…)`.

 Unlike other programs based on the [*Atlas* toolkit](https://atlastk.org), on which this library is based, it is not possible to simultaneously launch two or more instances of a program based on the *term2web* library.
 This is intentional, in order to keep this library simple to use.

----

-This project is based on the [*Atlas* toolkit](https://atlastk.org).
-Other projects using this toolkit can be found here: <https://q37.info/s/sssznrb4>.